dk14/wolfram-mega/src/client-api/README.md

 - client-storage has reference implementation for client-side storages
 - service implements trader console and oracle admin on top of respective client APIs

 Note: client APIs should NOT be exposed to public network!
+The system should run in something like `virsh` (VM) ideally.

 ## How to use